ankith26/My-PyChess/README.md

 - I will add some placeholder code to comply with future updates.

 ## What's next in (v3)(planned)
-- EXPECTED TIME OF RELEASE: JANUARY/FEBRUARY 2020
+- EXPECTED TIME OF RELEASE: FEBRUARY 2020

-- Simplyfying the code to make it easy to understand(revamping).
+- Simplyfying the code to make it easy to understand(with some revamping).
 - Undo moves option.
 - Export/import pgn games (This is a better and standard format for saving games).
-- More preference options.
+- Onine play may be added.

 - I will be removing support for the current format of saving games.

 ## Long term Future Goals with the Game

-- Online Gameplay (on lan wifi and wlan).
+- Online Gameplay (on wlan and lan).
 - Better SinglePlayer.
 - Saving game in standard Chess format accepted by most games (pgn).
 - Adding sound effects.